 What is Turkish Kisir?

-Traditional Kisir salad is made up of small bulgar, red pepper paste, or tomato paste and fresh vegetables like cucumbers, onions, and tomatoes.
+Traditional Kisir salad is made up of small bulgur, red pepper paste, tomato paste, and fresh vegetables like cucumbers, onions, and tomatoes.
 Nothing more, nothing less.

 Again, I like to make a separate paste that contains the onions, garlic, pastes, and spices.
 I mix it well before transferring it to the cooked quinoa.
 Then, I ditch the whisk and use either my hands to massage the quinoa until seasoned well or I use a spoon.